-Jane always did her best to discourage her husband's interest in politics.
-In 1842, the death of their first-born son, the arrival of a new baby, and Jane's dislike of Washington weighed heavily in his decision to retire from the United States Senate at the apparent height of his career.
+Although he was immediately devoted to Jane, they did not marry until she was 28 on November 19, 1834 — surprising in that day of early marriages.
+Her family opposed the match; moreover, she always did her best to discourage his interest in politics.
+The death of a three-day-old son, the arrival of a new baby, and Jane’s dislike of Washington counted heavily in his decision to retire at the apparent height of his career, as United States Senator, in 1842.
 Little Frank Robert, the second son, died the next year of typhus.

-Service in the Mexican War brought Pierce the rank of brigadier and local fame as a hero.
-He returned home safely, and for four years the Pierces lived quietly in Concord, New Hampshire, in the happiest period of their lives.
-With attentive pleasure, Jane watched her third son Benjamin growing up.
+Service in the Mexican-American War brought Pierce the rank of brigadier and local fame as a hero.
+He returned home safely, and for four years the Pierces lived quietly at Concord, New Hampshire, in the happiest period of their lives.
+With attentive pleasure Jane watched her son Benjamin "Bennie" growing up.

-When the Democratic Party made Pierce their candidate for president in 1852, Jane fainted at the news.
-When Franklin took her to Newport for a respite, Benny wrote to her: "I hope he won't be elected for I should not like to be at Washington and I know you would not either."
-But the president-elect convinced Jane that his office would be an asset for their son's success in life.
-On a journey by train, January 6, 1853, their car was derailed and Benny killed before their eyes.
-The whole nation shared the parents' grief.
-The inauguration on March 4, 1854 took place without an inaugural ball and without the presence of Mrs. Pierce.
+On a journey by train, on January 6, 1853, their car was derailed and Bennie killed before their eyes.
+The whole nation shared the parents’ grief.
+The inauguration on March 4 took place without an inaugural ball and without the presence of Mrs. Pierce.
 She joined her husband later that month, but any pleasure the White House might have brought her was gone.
 From this loss she never recovered fully.

-She had to force herself to meet the social obligations inherent in the role of First Lady.
-Mrs. Robert E. Lee wrote in a private letter: "I have known many of the ladies of the White House, none more truly excellent than the afflicted wife of President Pierce she was a refined, extremely religious and well-educated lady."
+Always devout, Jane Pierce turned for solace to prayer.
+She had to force herself to meet the social obligations inherent in the role of first lady.
+Fortunately, she had the companionship and help of a girlhood friend, now her aunt by marriage, Abigail Kent Means.
+Mrs. Robert E. Lee wrote in a private letter: “I have known many of the ladies of the White House, none more truly excellent than the afflicted wife of President Pierce.
+Her health was a bar to any great effort on her part to meet the expectations of the public in her high position but she was a reﬁned, extremely religious and well educated lady.”

 You Might Also Like